 - Add product Categories.

-- Add Products.
+- Add Products and Collections.

 - Add any new Pages or modify existing ones that come standard.